meteo-ubonn/meanie3D/HOWTO.md

 ## Python frontend

+## Visualization

+### Clusters and tracks
+In order to see a visual representation of the algorithms workings and it's results, you will have to install the VisIt package.

+### Track Graph
+A track graph describes the development of clusters over time, but not in terms of spatial location, but rather in terms of it's development history, including merges and splits.
+It is a useful tool to get a good overview over the provided tracks in terms of tracking quality and for picking suitable tracks for subsequent analysis.

+TODO: instructions how to generate and view tracking graph.

 ## Docker version
 The docker version does not support any of the visualisation features.
 This has something to do with the fact, that the VisIt application used to generate imagery